ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The anti-replay mechanisms described in {{Section 8 of TLS}} are generally applicable to oblivious HTTP requests.
 The encapsulated keying material (or `enc`) can be used in place of a nonce to uniquely identify a request.
-This value is a high-entropy value that is freshly generated for every request, so it is virtually impossible for two valid requests to have the same value.
+This value is a high-entropy value that is freshly generated for every request, so two valid requests will have different values with overwhelming probability.

 The mechanism used in TLS for managing differences in client and server clocks cannot be used as it depends on being able to observe previous interactions.